 - Body: Yellow SLF dubbing

-- Thorax: Light Olive seals fur
+- Thorax: Light Olive seal fur

 - Rib: fine gold wire